Antisemitism by country: Morocco

+Jews in Marrakesh had similar difficulties under the Almohads in 1147.
+According to Emily Gottreich, the Almohad period is the "first recorded instance of serious persecution of Jews in Morocco."
+Almohad doctrine was intolerant even of Muslims who didn't accept Ibn Tumart as a mahdi or messianic figure, and Abd al-Mu'min notoriously ordered that Christians and Jews choose between conversion or death.

+A number of Jews, fleeing the expulsion from Spain and Portugal, settled in Morocco in the 15th century and afterwards, many moving on to the Ottoman Empire.

 In 1875, 20 Jews were killed by a mob in Demnat, Morocco; elsewhere in Morocco, Jews were attacked and killed in the streets in broad daylight.

 The imposition of a French protectorate in 1912 alleviated much of the discrimination.

 The Shoah in French Morocco.
 While the pro-Nazi Vichy regime during World War II passed discriminatory laws against Jews, King Muhammad prevented deportation of Jews to death camps (although Jews with French, as opposed to Moroccan, citizenship, being directly subject to Vichy law, were still deported.)

 In 1948, approximately 265,000 Jews lived in Morocco.
 Between 5,000 and 8,000 live there now, mostly in Casablanca, but also in Fez and other cities.

 In June 1948, soon after Israel was established and in the midst of the first Arab-Israeli war, riots against Jews broke out in Oujda and Djerada, killing 44 Jews.
 In 1948–9, 18,000 Jews left the country for Israel.
 After this, Jewish emigration continued (to Israel and elsewhere), but slowed to a few thousand a year.
 Through the early fifties, Zionist organizations encouraged emigration, particularly in the poorer south of the country, seeing Moroccan Jews as valuable contributors to the Jewish State: